 About preschooler play and cognitive development

-This is why play supports your preschooler’s cognitive development – that is, your child’s ability to think, understand, remember, imagine and work out what might happen next.
+This is why play supports your preschooler’s cognitive development – that is, your child’s ability to think, understand, communicate, remember, imagine and work out what might happen next.

 What to expect: preschooler cognitive development